mandimf/BugFarm/Home.md

 * [[Equipment Guides]] - community information on equipment useful for farming
 * [[Insect Price Data]] - current prices for insects as reported by the community
 * [[Open Source Tools and Resources]] - a list of open source tools and resources for the insect farmer/researcher
+* [[Regulations]] - community information on worldwide regulations governing insects in food
 * Open Bug Farm kit documentation - official documentation for the Open Bug Farm kits